digiaonline/preliminary-tests/basic-html5/README.md

 - A user should have the following properties: id (string), name (string), gender (male or female), and age (number)
 - Each user row should contain a button for deleting the respective user

-We will provide you with a [design](design.pdf) for the application and expect your application to follow the design as closely as possible.
+We will provide a [design](design.pdf) and expect your application to follow it as accurately as possible.

 You will receive extra points for